 Socket outlets featuring integrated 2xUSB chargers (2.1A or 3.1A rated) offer a convenient solution for charging electronic devices in various segments, including hotels, airports, and residential homes.
 These devices eliminate the need for bulky adapters, allowing users to simultaneously charge up to two devices - while leaving the traditional plug socket available for other appliances.

 The USB chargers features a dynamic device recognition chipset, that allows charging devices at optimal speed.
-They also include over-voltage and over-heating protection to ensure users and devices safety.
+They also include over-voltage and over-heating protection to ensure users' and devices safety.

 Research, customer insights

-Ideate, product vision and concept
+Product vision and concept

 Project execution, testing and launch